 There are 5 known mass extinctions, the last occurring 65 MYA.
-Today, we are going through the sixth mass extinction event with roughly 27,000 species lost per year, mostly due to human causation.
+Today, we are going through the sixth mass extinction event with an estimated 27,000 species lost per year.

 The larger species of the genera are the largest known land invertebrates of all time, and would have had few, if any predators.
 Description and behavior Reconstruction of A. armata.
 Contrary to earlier and popular beliefs, Arthropleura was not a predator but an herbivorous arthropod.
 Because none of the known fossils have the mouth preserved, scientists suppose that Arthropleura did not have strongly sclerotized and powerful mouth parts, because such would have been preserved at least in some of the fossils.
 Fossilized footprints from Arthropleura have been found in many places.
 In popular culture References External links

 New Cause Behind Three Mysterious Mass Extinctions Revealed.
 Great American Interchange.
 Paleozoographic event resulting from the formation of the Isthmus of Panama Examples of migrant species in both Americas.